sawan-ruppala/Web-Authentication-Systems-INFO-3171/README.md

  - Vulnerable System: Purposefully vulnerable to demonstrate sql injection, xss, session hijacking.
 It lacks pass encryption (hashing), pass rules, input sanitization, and pdo statements.
 I’ll record a demo tomorrow to show exactly how it’s exploitable and post it on PowerPoint.
  - Secure System: This addresses all the issues mentioned above.
 I’ll also record a demo showing how it protects against those attacks and mention the techniques.
 - I'll use the secure secure system to complete the remaining two login security features: MFA and Encrypted DB
- - For MFA, I'll use Google Auth cause it's free.
+ - For MFA, I'll use Microsoft Auth cause it's free.
  - For DB encryption, I'll google around or wait till next class.
 - I also made a simple login system selector page with 5 buttons to toggle between the different systems (one of them being the vulnerable one).
 - I'll upload all this shit onto github and i can guarantee that it works cause i actually tested it this time.
 So you're free to use it as a templet.